New York Songlines: Bleecker Street

 West:

-350 (corner): Was Kim's Video and Audio, the West Village incarnation of the city's best video chain.
+350 (corner): Was Kim's Video and Audio, the West Village incarnation of the city's--maybe the world's-- best video chain.
 This was also the home of Craig Rodwell, founder of the Oscar Wilde Bookshop, the U.S.'s first gay bookstore.
 He helped organize the Stonewall Uprising and the first Gay Pride Parade.

 B